andras-simonyi/citeproc-org/README.md

 The variables `citeproc-orgref-suppress-affixes-cite-link-types` (defaults to `("citealt")`) and `citeproc-orgref-suppress-author-cite-link-types` (defaults to `("citeyear")`) contain the lists of link types that suppress citation affixes and/or author names.
-Both variables are customizable.

 ### Output format configuration

 #### Ignored export backends

-By default, citeproc-orgref does not render cite links for export backends on the (customizable) list `citeproc-orgref-ignore-backends` whose default value is `(latex beamer)`.
+By default, citeproc-orgref does not render cite links for export backends on the list `citeproc-orgref-ignore-backends` whose default value is `(latex beamer)`.
 Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which uses BibTeX/BibLaTeX for the `latex` and `beamer` backends).

 By changing the value of `citeproc-orgref-ignore-backends` citeproc-orgref can be instructed to ignore or take over the rendering for certain backends.
 Most